-During 1998, through the efforts of management, the Company acquired two factory outlet centers totaling 359,502 square feet and completed construction and put into operation an additional 209,586 square feet of retail space through expansions of the Company's existing centers.
-During 1997, the Company acquired three factory outlet centers totaling 302,554 square feet and completed construction and put into operation an additional 402,694 square feet of retail space through expansions of the Company's existing centers.
-The Company's portfolio of properties at December 31, 1998 was 97% occupied and the Company has continued to aggressively manage its existing assets and to vigorously explore opportunities for new developments and acquisitions.
-Funds from operations ("FFO"), a widely accepted financial indicator used by certain investors and analysts to analyze and compare one equity REIT with another, before minority interest increased 11% during both 1998 and 1997.
-Funds from operations per share increased 3% in 1998, compared to 1997, and increased 8% in 1997, compared to 1996.
-Total revenues increased 15% and 13% during 1998 and 1997.
-FFO is generally defined as net income (loss), computed in accordance with generally accepted accounting principles, before extraordinary items and gains (losses) on sale of properties, plus depreciation and amortization uniquely significant to real estate.
+During 1999, through the efforts of management, the Company acquired one shopping center totaling 165,000 square feet and completed construction and put into operation an additional 176,000 square feet of retail space through expansions of the Company's existing centers.
+During 1998, through the efforts of management, the Company acquired two factory outlet centers totaling 359,000 square feet and completed construction and put into operation an additional 210,000 square feet of retail space through expansions of the Company's existing centers.
+The Company's portfolio of properties at December 31, 1999 was 97% occupied and the Company has continued to aggressively manage its existing assets and to vigorously explore opportunities for new developments and acquisitions.
+Funds from operations ("FFO"), a widely accepted financial indicator used by certain investors and analysts to analyze and compare one equity REIT with another, before minority interest increased 6% in 1999, compared to 1998, and 11% during 1998, compared to 1997.
+Funds from operations per share increased 6% in 1999 and increased 3% in 1998.
+Total revenues increased 6% and 15% during 1999 and 1998.
+FFO is generally defined as net income (loss), computed in accordance with generally accepted accounting principles, before extraordinary items and gains (losses) on sale of depreciable operating properties, plus depreciation and amortization uniquely significant to real estate.